General Relativity Contains the Standard Model

 One criticism of string theory is that it does not make predictions.
 String theorists claim it does make predictions.
-But how can we have faith in its predictions if it does not explain or postdict anything?
+But how can we have faith in its predictions if it does not postdict or explain the existence of any phenomenon?
 It explains little about the known elementary particles.
-In contrast, 3DT explains or postdicts a great deal about the elementary particles.
-It explains what came before the LHC, predicts what the LHC will find (no new particles), and will predict what comes after the LHC (more intermediate vector bosons).
-One can have faith in its predictions because what it predicts will come out of the LHC is merely a continuation of what came before it.
-It is not enough that a theory makes predictions.
-It must make predictions that come true.
-Otherwise the theory is wrong.
-String theory does not make predictions one can have faith in because it has not explained anything in the past.
-In contrast, 3DT has explained the Standard Model.
+In contrast, 3D time has explained the existence of the Standard Model.
 Thus we can have faith in its predictions.

 String theory makes the claim that it quantizes gravity.
 I claim that it does not even quantize electromagnetism.
 QED, the standard for this, has infinities, which proves something is wrong.
-By contrast, 3DT properly quantizes electroweak theory.
+By contrast, 3D time properly quantizes electroweak theory.
 It has no infinities.
-Everything is finite and calculable the way it should be.
+Everything is finite and calculable, the way it should be.
 As proof that it works it produces the masses and coupling constants of nine elementary particles.
 This is the example that should be set for quantum gravity.

 One does not need 10 or 11 dimensions to produce all the vectors needed for the Standard Model.
 If just one vector $\w g_{\mu 5}=A_\mu$ depends on the higher dimensional coordinates, it will contain an infinite number of component vectors $A_\mu=\Sigma_{l,m}A_\mu^{lm}Y_{lm}$, the first few of which, $A_\mu^{00},\ A_\mu^{1,-1},\ A_\mu^{10},\ A_\mu^{11}$, can be used to describe the electroweak interaction.
-The remaining vectors with $l$ greater than one, are the theory's predictions.
+The remaining vectors with $l$ greater than one, are among the theory's predictions.

 String theory must assume 10 or 11 dimensions, supersymmetry, strings and a large symmetry group.
-Of these, 3DT assumes only 2 extra dimensions.
+Of these, 3D time assumes only 2 extra dimensions.
 That is all.
 And adding dimensions of time has worked before.
-There was a time when all the talk was about the fourth dimension.
-Unlike other unified field theories, there is an enormous historical precedent for adding dimensions of time --- the theory of relativity.

-The bottom line is 3DT assumes much less than either the Standard Model or string theory and explains far more.
+Riemann tried to construct a theory of gravitation using Riemannian geometry.
+This attempt failed because he used the three dimensions of space alone.
+It was only after Einstein added the dimension of time that the theory worked.